Bark Camp Barrens WMA

-From Hwy 55, go 4.7 miles on Ragsdale road to access with a parking lot.
+From Hwy 55, go 4.7 miles on Ragsdale road to access a parking lot.
 At 6.8 miles from Hwy 55, turn right on Hickerson and follow to WMA signs.

-For access to the south side of Bark Camp Barrens WMA via Asbury Rd, take I-24 exit 114 and travel south on Hwy 41 for approximately 0.7 miles and turn left on Asbury Rd.
+For access to the south side of Bark Camp Barrens WMA via Asbury Rd, take I-24 exit 114 and travel south on Hwy 41 for approximately 0.7 miles, and turn left on Asbury Rd.

-Travel a couple of miles and turn left on Warren Rd (look for white house with a green tin roof on left).
-At the sharp left turn, there is a gravel road and WMA sign by a red barn/shed.
+Travel a couple of miles and turn left on Warren Rd (look for a white house with a green tin roof on left).
+At the sharp left turn, there is a gravel road and a WMA sign by a red barn/shed.

 Barn on Warren Rd - Lat: 35.47485°N Long: -85.97550°W